NW12/grant-program/applications/muto_wallet.md

 MetaMuto's entire team has more than 5+ years of experience in Blockchain based product development.
 MetaMuto team has a history of developing extraordinary projects on different EVM compatible and L2 Blockchains.
 Danish Hameed is basically the CTO and Technical Blockchain consultant at Blockchain.
 Under the hood of his Blockchain experience, he has worked and amplified the growth and technical development process of different firms like BettsRecruiting, Annex.Finance, Spookyswap and much more.
 Other team members comprise of Blockchain architects, technical project managers and Blockchain Engineers having a proven experience of more than 5+ years in developing DEX, DAPPS, NFT Marketplaces, Wallets, ICO, IDO and much more.

 If the project involves development work, then we'd appreciated it if you can single out a few interesting codes commits made by team members on their past projects.
+Ans : Will Share via PM

 ### Team Code Repos